 The Southern Maryland Blue Crabs play their home games at the Regency Furniture Stadium in Waldorf, Maryland, which offers activities including bumper boats and Pinch's Playground, a place just for kids with inflatables and a rock wall.

-Home games in 2018 start mid-April and last through September, but the Regency Furniture Stadium also hosts special events throughout the season including a special "Star Wars" night, a "Minions" day, a summer camp for kids, and "Wined Up Wednesdays" for adults.
+Home games in 2019 start on April 25 and last through September, but the Regency Furniture Stadium also hosts special events throughout the season like a special "Star Wars" night, a "Minions" day, a summer camp for kids, and "Wined Up Wednesdays" for adults.